 If you do business in China, you should know that most OVPs don’t deliver video well in this location.
 However, some OVPs have gone through the process of gaining required permits and can deliver high-quality video playback in China.

 Nowadays, most businesses are migrating to API-based workflows for online video.
 That’s because APIs, or Application Programming Interfaces, are incredibly powerful.
 They allow you to custom code applications and services integrating OVP services.
 An API is the best way to build a mobile app, create a custom video portal, or integrate with existing SSO and other intranet applications.

 Using a video API is essential in modern business.
 But not all OVPs offer APIs.
 Alternately, some do offer APIs but only include them with certain plans.
 Make sure to read all of the details before committing to an OVP.

 Ideally, hard data should drive and inform corporate video efforts.
 Forrester reports that 74% of firms say they want to be “data-driven,” yet only 29% are actually successful at connecting analytics to action.
 The first step in rectifying this for corporate live streaming is to gather robust data on your videos.
 This allows you to make informed decisions about investments, modify your video strategy, and so on.

-Professional-grade OVPS for corporate corporate live streaming offer a range of security features.
-Some only include a couple basic security options.
+Professional-grade OVPS for corporate live streaming offers a range of security features.
+Some only include a couple of basic security options.
 But others provide an extensive collection of tools for video security.
 Some features you may find necessary for your security needs include:

 - AES encryption